Fluctuation behaviour for interacting particle systems with common noise: Introduction

 for some smooth function \(\varphi\).
 Hence, \((\eta_t^N, t \ge 0)\) solves informally the following SPDE

-where \((M_t^N, t \ge 0) \) is a martingale corresponding to the weighted sum of the stochastic integrals indexed by the Brownain motions \((B^{i}, i \in \N)\) in~\eqref{eq: etaN_spde}.
-In particular, the martingale term is of significant interest, as it serves as the starting point for the analysis of the highly singular (in SPDE terms) Dean--Kawasaki equation.
-Now, we deduce uniform estimates on \((\eta^N, N \in N)\) in an appropriated Hilbert spaces to utilize Kolmogorov's tightness criterion~\cite[Theorem~23.7]{Kallenberg2021} and Prokhorov's theorem.
-The next step is to apply Skorohod’s representation theorem, which allows one to show that the limit of \((\eta^N, N \in \N)\) satisfies the fluctuation limiting SPDE
+where \((\mathcal M_t^N, t \ge 0) \) is a martingale corresponding to the weighted sum of the stochastic integrals indexed by the Brownain motions \((B^{i}, i \in \N)\) in~\eqref{eq: etaN_spde}.
+Next, we deduce uniform estimates on \((\eta^N, N \in N)\) in an appropriated Hilbert spaces to utilize Kolmogorov's tightness criterion~\cite[Theorem~23.7]{Kallenberg2021} and Prokhorov's theorem.
+In this step, we utilize the idea introduced in~[13] of employing relative entropy estimates to derive uniform bounds and, consequently, tightness of the fluctuation sequence.
+In our setting, we also use relative entropy estimates in the presence of common noise, suitably adapted to the unbounded domain \(\R^d\), in order to obtain analogous uniform bounds.
+These arguments are carried out in Section~\ref{sec: uniform_estimates}.
+The next step is to apply Skorohod's representation theorem, which allows one to show that the limit of \((\eta^N, N \in \N)\) satisfies the fluctuation limiting SPDE

+where \(\xi\) is the space time white noise.
+We will provide a precise definition of the SPDE~\eqref{eq: limiting_spde} later in Section~\ref{sec: setting}.
+In this step, we differ from~\cite{Xianliang2023} since we have additional stochasticity from the mean field limit.
+This leads to a technical challenges in the Skorohod argument.